leaningtech/cheerp-meta/pages/Linux-build-instructions.md

 ```

 By default Cheerp will be installed in `/opt/cheerp`, with the main executable at `/opt/cheerp/bin/clang++`.
 If you need write privileges to `/opt/cheerp`, then prepend all install commands with `sudo`.
-The script `../build-bc-libs.sh` also needs to be run with `sudo`.

 ### Build Cheerp/2: utilities and libraries, stable version